d0rc/goproxy/README.md

 - The Go team for the excellent standard library
 - Gorilla toolkit developers
 - Let's Encrypt for providing free SSL certificates

+## Command Line Options

+The following command-line options are available:
+- `-config`: Path to the configuration file (default: "config.txt")
+- `-account-email`: Email address for Let's Encrypt registration